foss-for-synopsys-dwc-arc-processors/synopsys-caffe/FEATURES.md

 evquantize related (only valid for CUDA forwards implementation)
 ----------------------------------------------------------------------------------
-input_scale, output_scale in ConvolutionParameter, InnerProductParameter and LRNParameter
+input_scale and output_scale in ConvolutionParameter, InnerProductParameter, SoftmaxParameter and LRNParameter
 output_scale in EltwiseParameter
-input_scale in SoftmaxParameter
 output_shift_instead_division in PoolingParameter
 saturate in ReLUParameter and PoolingParameter
 signed_saturate in ConvolutionParameter and EltwiseParameter